 Early stage tech companies spend a lot of time and focus on their technology and ‘product market fit’ but often less time focused on their ‘commercial market fit’.
 While product almost always comes first, without a laser focus on how you will take that product to market, all efforts risk falling flat.
+Here are some top tips:

 Think about your market